 Jewelled Light- Stained Glass Stories: Using binoculars, the children will explore the stained glass windows of Great St Mary’s and discover the stories behind them.
 They will go on a stained glass safari to spot the fascinating details in the pictures.
 They will then design and make their own stained glass window to take home.

 Heraldry: In this session the children are introduced to the concept of heraldry and will explore the many coats of arms in the church.
 We will also look at the Cambridge coat of arms.
 The children will go on a heraldry hunt learning about the meaning of heraldic symbols, animals and colours.
 They will then have the opportunity to make their own shield to take away with them, incorporating symbols which they feel represent themselves or their families.

 Clay Creatures: In the session the children will go on a hunt for gargoyles and grotesques nearby the church and learn about what they were used for.
 The children will then design their very own gargoyle or grotesque and then sculpt their terrifying creature out of clay using a range of techniques.
 The children will be able to take home their creature to dry.

 King’s College Chapel

 Our fun discovery sheet introduces children to the awe-inspiring experience of King’s College Chapel.
 The breath-taking stained glass and soaring stonework is something that every child growing up in or around Cambridge should see!
-We can also liaise with King’s to arrange your visit.
-King’s provides a great contrast with Great St Mary’s and visits are free for school groups whose school is in Cambridgeshire and under the LEA or holds Academy status and receives no private funding.
+We also offer joint visits with King’s College.